-Nassau Community College's Office of Admissions will consider applications from students who do not have high school diplomas for part-time, non-degree status.
-Such applicants normally should meet the following minimum criteria:
+Nassau Community College's Office of Admissions will consider applications from students who do not have high school diplomas and who want to earn equivalency diplomas (GED) through the completion of college credits.
+These applicants normally would meet the following minimum criteria:

-(1) have been out of high school at least one year past the date of graduation of their high school class; (2) be at least 18 years of age; (3) exhibit a genuine desire to obtain a college education.
+- (1) be at least 17 years of age and - (2) be a member of a class that has already graduated and (3) exhibit a genuine desire to obtain a college degree.

-Students applying in this status must complete the regular admissions application, supply official high school credentials, and take the College's basic skills assessment test.
-Applicants who do not meet all of these criteria may present unique circumstances to request special consideration for admission.
+Students applying in this status must meet with a counselor from the Office of Admissions, complete the regular admissions application, supply official high school transcripts, and take the College's assessment test.
+Applicants who do not meet all of these criteria may present unique circumstances that merit special consideration for admission.